Skip to main content

 Information:

-These symptoms can be caused by other conditions, such as low blood pressure.
-Having them does not mean you definitely have PoTS.
+Symptoms of PoTS can be similar to those of other conditions, such as low blood pressure.
+Having these symptoms does not mean you definitely have PoTS.

 Causes of postural tachycardia syndrome (PoTS)